SoulPlayer23/Text-Summarization/README.md

 ## Note:

-- This project could be done by importing a transformer model directly but we opted not to do that as it takes significant space for caching.
+- This project imports transformers from Hugging face and would require to cache tensors locally.
+So please allocate sufficient space in your disks.